-- 1. The incumbent's type $\theta \in \{b, g\}$ is realized ($\Pr(\theta = g) = \gamma$).
-If $\theta = g$, media observe no signal $(s = \emptyset)$.
+- 1. The incumbent's type $\theta \in \{b, g\}$ is realized (Pr($\theta = g$) = γ).
+If $\theta = g$, media observe no signal ($s = \emptyset$).
 If $\theta = b$, media observe s = b with probability q and $s = \emptyset$ otherwise.
-The incumbent observes the media signal and selects a transfer $t_i \geq 0$, for each outlet i. - 2.
+The incumbent observes the media signal and selects a transfer $t_i \ge 0$, for each outlet i. - 2.
 Media outlet i observes transfer t_i and decides to accept or reject t_i .
-If it accepts, it reports $s = \emptyset$ and receives $\frac{t_i}{\tau}$.
+If it accepts, it reports $s = \emptyset$ and receives t_i/τ .
 If it rejects, it reports the true signal. - 3.
 Voters observe the signals reported by the media and vote for the incumbent or a challenger of unknown type.

-Two further assumptions are implicit in this set-up.
+Two further assumptions are implicit in this setup.
 First, the incumbent knows what signal the media have received.
 This is a useful simplification since it avoids an asymmetry between the outlets and the incumbent.
-It is arguably quite natural given that only verifiable signals can be printed - before making an offer the incumbent can always ask the media to reveal their evidence.
+It is arguably quite natural given that only verifiable signals can be printed-before making an offer the incumbent can always ask the media to reveal their evidence.
 Second, the incumbent makes her offers after the signals are realized.
 If she made her offers before, she would need to give each outlet qa for certain instead of a with probability q.
 As everybody is risk neutral and the probability q is given, there would be no difference.

 The equilibrium of the game has two components.
 The first is the bargaining game between the politician and the media.
 The second is the equilibrium in the election game.
-The bargaining game determines whether the media is an effective information provider in equilibrium.
-In situations where the media receives a transfer in exchange for silence we say that the media is captured, referring otherwise to the media being independent.
+The bargaining game determines whether the media are an effective information provider in equilibrium.
+In situations where the media receive a transfer in exchange for silence we say that the media are captured, referring otherwise to the media being independent.

 To model equilibrium in the media market, we focus attention on perfect Bayesian equilibrium restricted to pure-strategy equilibria in which voters use undominated strategies, i.e., always vote for the candidate they prefer.
-The equilibrium conditions for the media to be captured are given in:8
+The equilibrium conditions for the media to be captured are given in:10

-Proposition 1 Equilibrium in the media market may be one of two kinds:
+PROPOSITION 1: Equilibrium in the media market may be one of two kinds:

-- 1. If $n < \frac{r}{\tau a}$, the media industry is captured each media outlet suppresses its information in exchange for a bribe $t_i = \tau a$. - 2.
-If $n \ge \frac{r}{\tau a}$, the media industry is independent each media outlet reports their information truthfully to voters.
+- (a) If n < r/τa, the media industry is captured-each media outlet suppresses its information in exchange for a bribe t_i = τa. - (b) If n ≥ r/τa, the media industry is independent-each media outlet reports its information truthfully to voters.

-8All proofs are in the Appendix.
-There it is shown that there is a unique pure-strategy perfect Bayesian equilibrium in which voters do not use dominated strategies.
+10 All proofs are in the Appendix, where it is shown that there is a unique pure-strategy perfect Bayesian equilibrium in which voters do not use dominated strategies.
 The restriction to pure strategies excludes coordination problems among broadcasters at stage 2.
 There may be mixed-strategy equilibria in which broadcasters and the incumbent randomize at the bribing stage.
 The restriction to undominated strategies avoids the well-known coordination problems among voters.